ruanxuyi/ruanxuyi.github.io/source/_posts/Hashtable-Hashmap-Hashset-linkedhashmap.md

 ## **Internal Data Structure**

-There are two type of internal data structure in Java programming. *Array* and *linked-list*.
+There are two types of internal data structure in Java programming. *Array* and *linked-list*.

 *Array*'s query can complete in constant time, however, operations such as add or remove certain elements result large overhead (rearranging elements within array).